Effective Spectral Unmixing via Robust Representation and Learning-based Sparsity: RRLbS: Robust Representation and Learning-based Sparsity

-where $\mtbfA^{\mtbfone-\mtbfH}\!=\!\left[\left(A_{kn}\right)^{1-H_{kn}}\right]\!\in\!\mtbbR_{+}^{K\times N}$ is an element-wise exponential operation.
+where $\mtbfA^{\mtbfone-\mtbfH}\!=\!\left[\left(A_{kn}\right)^{1-H_{kn}}\right]\in\mtbbR_{+}^{K\times N}$ is an element-wise exponential operation.

 The remaining problem is how to learn the optimal guidance map $\mtbfh^{*}\in\mtbbR_{+}^{N}$.
-Obviously, $\mtbfh^{*}$ is crucially dependent upon the mixed level of each pixel, i.e. the sparse level of the optimal \emph{abundance} $\mtbfA^{*}$.
+In\ \cite{fyzhu_2014_TIP_DgS_NMF}, there is one heuristic method to learn the guided map, which is effective in the transitional areas.
+However, it is ineffective in the vast smooth areas in the image due to the heuristic mechanism.
+An inaccurate guided map would lead to an unsuitable sparse constraint.
+In this paper, we find that $\mtbfh^{*}$ is crucially dependent upon the mixed level of each pixel, i.e., the sparse level of the optimal \emph{abundance} $\mtbfA^{*}$.
 In other words, if pixel $\mtbfx_{n}$ is highly mixed (i.e. the \emph{abundance} $\mtbfa_{n}^{*}$ is weakly sparse), $h_{n}$ will be small; once $\mtbfx_{n}$ is highly ``pure'' (i.e. $\mtbfa_{n}^{*}$ is largely sparse), $h_{n}$ will be large.
 However, the mixed level of each pixel is unavailable due to the unknown of the optimal \emph{abundance}.

-To achieve an optimal guidance map, here we will propose a two-step strategy.
+To achieve a good guidance map, here we will propose a two-step strategy.
 First, a heuristic strategy is used to get an initial guess.
 Then a learning-based updating rule is exploited to generate a sequence of improved estimates until they reach a stable solution.
 We observe that pixels in the transition area or image edges are very likely be highly mixed\,\cite{fyzhu_2014_TIP_DgS_NMF}.
 Accordingly, we propose a heuristic strategy to get an initial guidance map:

 where $\mtcalN_{i}$ is the neighborhood of $\mtbfx_{i}$ that includes four neighbors; $s_{ij}$ is a similarities measured as

 $\sigma\in\left[0.005,0.08\right]$ is an easily tuned parameter.
 In this way, the pixels in the transition area are treated as mixed pixels.
 However, there is one vital problem with\ \eqref{eq:initialDgMap}---this heuristic strategy could only tackle with pixels in the sudden change area.
 For the vast smooth areas, the mixed information is intractable to achieve.
 Thus, other strategies are required.